xamele0n/Facet.Interface/README.md

 It generates partial classes, records structs or record structs with constructors, optional LINQ projections, and even supports custom mappings — all at compile time, with zero runtime cost.

+##  What is Facetting?

+Facetting is the process of defining **focused views** of a larger model at compile time.

+Instead of manually writing separate DTOs, mappers, and projections, **Facet** allows you to declare what you want to keep — and generates everything else.

+You can think of it like **carving out a specific facet** of a gem:

+- The part you care about
+- Leaving the rest behind.

+## Why Facetting?

+- Reduce duplication across DTOs, projections, and ViewModels
+- Maintain strong typing with no runtime cost
+- Stay DRY (Don't Repeat Yourself) without sacrificing performance
+- Works seamlessly with LINQ providers like Entity Framework

 ---

+What can you do with **Facet**:

 - :white_check_mark: Generate classes, records, structs or record structs from existing types
 - :white_check_mark: Exclude fields/properties you don't want (create a Facetted view of your model))